 Windows 10 cannot open JPG files

 OK, let’s look into a couple of options that could fix the issue of your Windows 10 not being able to open JPGs.
-To fix this issue, you have three options:
+To fix this issue, you have the following options:

 - Reset Photos app